-Narcotics are normally used to treat pain, but people do also use them for recreational uses, as they give a subjective sensation of euphoria or an intoxicating “high”.
+Narcotics are normally used to treat pain but people also use them for recreational use, as they give a subjective sensation of euphoria or an intoxicating “high.”
 Heroin in particular can simulate a very powerful orgasm sensation followed by relaxation and then sedation or sleep.

-Usually people that do take narcotics to treat pain do not became addicts, although if used to treat chronic conditions in due time patients will start developing tolerance.
-This mean that they need to increase dose, which in turn, can trigger a vicious circle that can lead them to addiction and abuse.
-Heroin trafficking is still one of the biggest drug markets worldwide, and although it is the most dangerous, life-threatening drugs around, it is still today the most used illicit substances especially in prison settings.
+Usually people that take narcotics to treat pain do not became addicts.
+However, if used to treat chronic conditions, then in due time, patients will start developing a tolerance.
+This mean that they need to increase the dose, which in turn, can trigger a vicious cycle that can lead them to addiction and abuse.
+Heroin trafficking is still one of the biggest drug markets worldwide and—although it is the most dangerous, life-threatening drug around—it is still today the most used illicit substances, especially in prison settings.

-Heroin use is steadily increasing, as well as the deaths caused by this drug.
-Data from the U.S. Centers for Disease Control and Prevention (CDC) show that heroin use increased 63% between 2002 and 2013, with an estimated 517,000 people who used them in just 2013 (+150% compared to 2007).
+Heroin use is steadily rising along with the deaths caused by this drug.
+Data from the U.S. Centers for Disease Control and Prevention (CDC) show that heroin use increased 63% between 2002 and 2013, with an estimated 517,000 people who used it in just 2013 (+150% compared to 2007.)

-Although other narcotics present a less immediate threat to people’s lives than heroin, data is however no less alarming.
+Although other narcotics present a less immediate threat to people’s lives than heroin, the data is no less alarming.

-In 2009, data from the NSDUH showed that over 16 million Americans people aged 12 and older uses the drug for nonmedical purposes once in a year, with almost 23,000 individuals engaged in recreational use of Vicodin.
+In 2009, data from the NSDUH showed that over 16 million Americans people aged 12 and older used narcotics for nonmedical purposes once in a year, with almost 23,000 individuals engaged in recreational use of Vicodin.

 Heroin and narcotics are life-threatening drugs that can cause a patient’s death.
 As they cause respiratory depression, an overdose (called OD) can have fatal consequences.
 Other long-term effects include constipation, light intolerance, cardiovascular disorders and intense withdrawal symptoms.

 Heroin and narcotics are highly addictive drugs.
-Due to the extreme harshness of the withdrawal symptoms, the addicted patient is always craving for a dose to get “base”.
-Also, narcotics and heroin can be very expensive and can lead the addicted into abject poverty condition or damage his own family well-being.
-Paranoia and depression are often associated with these drugs’s abuse.
+Due to the extreme harshness of the withdrawal symptoms, the addicted patient is always craving a dose to get “base.”
+Also, narcotics and heroin can be very expensive and can lead the addicted into abject poverty condition or damage his own family’s well-being.
+Paranoia and depression are often associated with the abuse of these drugs.

-Several social support programs that help patients get help in narcotics withdrawal do exist, and usually emphasize on abstaining from all narcotics and other drugs use.
-Several detoxification programs such as Narcotics Anonymous are available, and they have shown to be effective in reducing a person’s risk of returning to drug abuse.
+Several social support programs that help patients get help in narcotics withdrawal exist and usually emphasize abstaining from all narcotics and other drugs use.
+Several detoxification programs, such as Narcotics Anonymous, are available and have shown to be effective in reducing a person’s risk of returning to drug abuse.
 Family support for long-term treatment is also often available.